 My intention is to act as a conduit for my students when I take the seat of the teacher, guiding practitioners toward physical sustainability and mental curiosity not through my pushing, but through their own path of discovery.
 All of this is sustained on a foundation of compassion, respect and a simple desire to explore the realm of impermanence.
-My work is grounded in the science of anatomy and physiology and yet seeks to speak to the artist’s heart through creative sequencing and exploration of postures (my signature Breakti® class is one example of this).
-I began teaching movement at University in 2000 while simultaneously pursuing a degree in Plant Biology, and found my way to yoga through a dance-related injury in 2003.
-That injury changed the course of my life, and to this day I am fascinated and intrigued by the miraculous ability for the body, mind and heart to heal.
-My studies and personal practice since that time have had particular emphasis in therapeutic applications of asana and my deep desire to know and understand the mind and heart has led me to ongoing work in buddhist meditation, psychology and philosophy.
-After ten years of teaching at some of the best studios in New York City (Kula Yoga Project, YogaWorks, Katonah Yoga, Laughing Lotus, Om Factory), I relocated to Zurich, Switzerland with my husband in May of 2015, where we are excitedly building our lives together from the "Grund auf neu".
-I teach classes, workshops and trainings in Europe, NYC, and around the world.
+My work is grounded in the science of anatomy and physiology and yet seeks to speak to the artist’s heart through creative sequencing and playful exploration of physicality (my signature Breakti® class is one example of this).
+I began teaching movement at University in 2000 while simultaneously pursuing degrees in Plant Biology and Dance, and found my way to yoga through a dance-related injury in 2003.

 Other Major Influences: